Skip to content

 No matter what type of knee pain you suffer from, seeing a knee specialist in good time is crucial to avoid intense pain and counteract long-term knee problems.

-The knee is a very complex joint – so choose your doctor wisely!
-I have assisted countless patients in the treatment of knee pain and given them the help and support they needed to recover from a knee injury.
+The knee is a very complex joint—so choose your doctor carefully!
+I have helped countless patients with knee pain and provided them with the necessary help and support they needed to recover from a knee injury.

 As a knee surgeon and head of the MSV surgery, I offer complete care for your knee injury – from the initial anamnesis to physiological care after the operation – all under one roof.